Dlut-lab-zmn/Image-Captioning-Attack/README.md

   journal={arXiv preprint arXiv:1803.04376},
   year={2018}
 }
+or our paper cite will be given once it has been accepted.
 ```

 Of course, please cite the original paper of models you are using (You can find references in the model files).